-Economic Activity and Workforce
+Economic Activity & Workforce

-Goal 1: Leavenworth aspires to be a place that attracts progressive and sound private enterprises by offering affordable living, a high-quality workforce, and business resources to help nurture and support a thriving and sustainable economy.
+Attract progressive and sound private enterprises by offering affordable living, a high-quality workforce, and business resources to help nurture and support a thriving and sustainable economy.

 - How can we strengthen our education opportunities to grow our population and prosperity? - How do we attract new businesses to Leavenworth, and what business sectors should we focus on recruiting? - How do we take advantage of our regional proximity to attract employers to our region? - How do we strengthen recruitment and retention efforts? - What is our recruitment and retention sector focus? - What is our economic growth and change strategy? - How can we revitalize certain areas of town, such as Downtown or strip centers?